 Is Horror Poetry A Thing?

 Horror poetry?
 Horror and Poetry?
 That's quite a combo!
 This is what I hear when I tell people I write horror poetry.
-While never turned off by the idea most ponder the two words tgether for a moment before saying one of the three things above which is usually followed by that's interesting.
-I don't blame them for their surprised reactions I mean who writes horor poetry anymore?
-Aside from myself I've only come across a few others who are writers of the unique genre.
+While never turned off by the idea, most ponder the two words together for a moment before saying one of the three things above, which is usually followed by that's interesting.
+I don't blame them for their surprised reactions, I mean, who writes horror poetry anymore?
+Aside from myself, I've only come across a few others who are writers of the unique genre.
 Is horror poetry a thing?
-I say yes and not because I write it but because like any small niche genre, there's writers of it and an audience for it.
-I personally became a writer of horror poetry after reading and becoming inspired by Edgar Allan Poe, the legend of horror poetry himself.
-In many ways I think we are all inspired by Poe when it comes to horror.
-His way with words so dark and morbid can really resonate with people.
+I say yes, and not because I write it but because, like any small niche genre, there are writers of it and an audience for it.
+I became a writer of horror poetry after reading and becoming inspired by Edgar Allan Poe, the legend of horror poetry himself.
+In many ways, I think we are all inspired by Poe when it comes to horror.
+His way with words, so dark and morbid, can resonate with people.
 I will explain my enjoyment of writing in this genre and what I think of it by responding to quotes from Edgar Allan Poe.

 “Men have called me mad; but the question is not yet settled, whether madness is or is not the loftiest intelligence.”

-Agreed Edgar, it is not yet settled.
-One must think of us as mad or at least a bit off in the brain to have such enjoyment by combining a genre that is meant to terrify with one that is usually written with real emotion and calm simple feelings.
-But is horror not what brings out peoples feelings?
-Feelings of raw emotion such as fear, worry and sadness?
-I think it is a lofty intelligence and one that only someone who enjoys horror can really explain or understand.
+Agreed, Edgar, it is not yet settled.
+One must think of us as mad or at least a bit off in the brain to have such enjoyment by combining a genre that is meant to terrify with one that is usually written with real emotion and calm, simple feelings.
+But is horror not what brings out people's feelings?
+Feelings of raw emotion such as fear, worry, and sadness?
+I think it is a lofty intelligence and one that only someone who enjoys horror can explain or understand.

 “When I was young and filled with folly, I fell in love with melancholy”